 The Humanitarian Awards also provide a chance to further promote the hard work and achievements of both individuals and organisations in various fields that play a substantial role in improving the lives of refugees.

-At the Launch of Refugee Week we presented awards to 10 people who are making the most outstanding contributions to refugee issues in NSW.
+At the Launch of Refugee Week we will present awards to 10 people who are making the most outstanding contributions to refugee issues in NSW.

 As this is a Google translation service, users may find some word difference exists in the translation.